 B cell phylogeny remains a complex issue with rapidly evolving and highly promising analysis methods.
 We are constantly looking for ways to improve and expand phylogenetic tree reconstruction and address B cell phylogeny challenges.

 Would you like to know how you can integrate sequencing and assay data and independently perform advanced clustering and phylogenetic analysis to select the best antibody candidates?
-Watch our on-demand webinar now.
+Download our white paper.